tomduck/pandoc-eqnos/README.md

 Markdown Syntax
 ---------------

+Consider the equation

+    $$ y = mx + b $$

-To assign the label `eq:description` to an equation, use
+To associate the label `eq:description` with the equation, append the label as an identifier in the image's attributes:

     $$ y = mx + b $$ {#eq:description}